 If a tree randomly falls on your vehicle while you’re driving down the street, your comprehensive coverage will pay for repairs, minus your deductible.
 That’s because it’s something that you can’t predict or avoid as a driver.

 However, if you crash into a log in the middle of the road, your collision coverage will pay for damages.
-As with comprehensive, the only thing you’d have to pay with collision coverage is your deductible.
+As with comprehensive, the only thing you’d have to pay is your deductible.
 This incident is different from an object falling on your car because this would be a collision.

 How Can I Avoid Tree Damage?